I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

-The king of all fruits must be most unique and must be able to stand aloft from the hundreds of other fruits.
-No other fruit can come close to the mighty king in terms of shape, size, weight, color, smell, texture, and of course taste.
-And not to be oudone in anything, there are durians that attach on the base of the trunk.
+The king of all fruits must be the most unique and must be able to stand aloft from the hundreds of other fruits.
+No other fruit can come close to the mighty king in terms of shape, size, weight, color, smell, texture, and of course, taste.
+And not to be outdone in anything, some durians attach to the base of the trunk.
 That goes for easy picking.
 It is so unique.

 The Kurakura durians are found wild in Borneo.
 "Kurakura" is Malay for "tortoise".

 The fruit is pale yellow, and the flesh is yellow.
 The taste is not that good and is very overwhelming.

 Good durians are consumed fresh, on the same day they are picked.
 Overnight durians lose their texture and the flesh becomes softer and the taste becomes milder and less penetrating.
 But those leftover durians are not gone to waste, even the rejected poor quality ones.
 They are made into sweets, pastries, candies, cookies, cakes and durian ice cream too.
 Nowadays, even mooncakes are available with durian fillings.

 There are two types of durian cakes.
 The conventional authentic durian cake (dodol), and the Western varieties.
 Take a look at the pictures above and below.

 May I invite you for a tour of a durian farm with the one who knows best, that's me!
 The photos you see below were taken on a sunny Saturday, 7 July 2012, when I visited a well-hidden durian farm.
 So let's keep this place a secret, lest I would not have enough of the best of durians in time to come.
 Of course this farm is in the well-known durian zone of Balik Pulau on Penang Island, the area which grows the best of durians in the whole world.